Strengthening for the Future: CompSource Mutual’s Proposed Reorganization

 A “FOR” vote supports CompSource Mutual’s continued growth, competitiveness, and service to Oklahoma businesses.
 It ensures the company remains strong, stable, and positioned to meet the evolving needs of policyholders for years to come.
 It will help enable CompSource Mutual to support your multi-state business and potentially provide additional products and services that you have been requesting for years. - How will this affect my policy, premium, or claims?

 It will not.
 There will be no change to your existing policy, premium, coverage, or claims handling.
-All policies, contracts, and obligations will remain fully in force under the reorganized structure. - What happens to my policyholder membership rights?
+All policies, contracts, and obligations will remain fully in force under the reorganized structure.
+Additionally, it does not increase the probability of future rate increases.
+Workers’ Compensation pricing is determined by baseline rates provided by the National Council on Compensation Insurance (NCCI) following an extensive analysis of workers’ compensation claims in Oklahoma.
+Nearly every year for the past decade, those rates have declined.1 - What happens to my policyholder membership rights?

 Your membership rights will remain unchanged.
 Following the conversion, you will be a member of CompSource Mutual Holding Company with the same rights and protections you hold today, including the right to vote in director elections and on other member matters. - Will CompSource Mutual still be regulated by the Oklahoma Insurance Department (OID)?